chiku-samugari/ABackquote/README.markdown

-The idea, the number of exclamation marks decides the level of ABackquote which introduces the parameter, is taken from the behaviour of comma in the original backquote reader macro of Common Lisp.
+The idea, the number of exclamation marks decides the level of ABackquote which introduces the parameter, is taken from the behaviour of commas in the backquote reader macro of Common Lisp.
 Although the effect of this exclamation mark is far more easier to predict, we have already experienced a lot of confusion when we abuse this kind of syntax sugars.

 ## Known issues